metaborg/scopes-describe-frames/README.md

     - `sub.v`: a straightforward adaptation of the key lemmas from `frames.v` and the `good_frame` and `good_heap` properties to support subtyping.

+    - `maps.v`: a formalization of finite maps, using lists.

+    - `prop_fold.v`: a generic propositional fold predicate, used for sequential n-ary let-bindings in L2 (see "Differences from the paper" below).

 - `langs/` contains folders for each language in the paper: